-Intent to Return
+Intent To Return

-Once a student enrolls in Perspectives Charter Schools, he or she is guaranteed a space for the following year as long as the Intent to Return Form (rising grades 7, 8, 10, 11, 12) or the High School Selection Form (rising grade 9) is completed subject to residency requirements and discipline terms.
-To secure a student's place in the Perspectives Charter School Network, the parent/guardian may be required to complete the Intent to Return Form or High School Selection Form, if applicable.
+Once a student enrolls in Perspectives Charter Schools, he or she is guaranteed a space for the following subject to residency requirements.
+To secure a student's place in the Perspectives Charter School Network, the parent/guardian may be required to complete the Intent to Return Form or High Selection Form, if applicable.
 Students who do not complete the required forms by the requested due date may be added to the school's current wait list, and may only be re-admitted if space becomes available.
+Attending the high school of the student's choice is not guaranteed if the High School Selection Form has not been completed by the deadline date.